-Ref No. 10.6

-Annual Monitoring Indicator Monitoring Target Monitoring Trigger

-LOCAL: Amount of Best and Most Versatile Agricultural Land lost to windfall development.
-Agricultural Land to windfall development unless in accordance with policies in the Any loss of Best and Most Versatile Agricultural Land to windfall development unless in accordance with policies in the Plan.
+Ref No. 10.6 Annual Monitoring Indicator Monitoring Target Monitoring Trigger LOCAL: Amount of Best and Most Versatile Agricultural Land lost to windfall development.
+No loss of Best and Most Versatile Agricultural Land to windfall development unless in accordance with policies in the Plan and national Policy.
+Any loss of Best and Most Versatile Agricultural Land to windfall development unless in accordance with policies in the Plan.

-Performance

-AMR 1: 2018 - 2019 AMR 2: 2019 - 2020

-No windfall developments were permitted on Best and Most Versatile Agricultural Land and lost contrary to the policies in the LDP.
+AMR 1: 2018 - 2019 AMR 2: 2019 - 2020 No windfall developments were permitted on Best and Most Versatile Agricultural Land and lost contrary to the policies in the LDP.
 No windfall developments were permitted on Best and Most Versatile Agricultural Land and lost contrary to the policies in the LDP.